 At the strategic level, the Council of Ministers of Human and Social Development was established to serve as a sub-regional policy and legislative mechanism.
 The council convenes on an annual basis, bringing together OECS Ministers and Permanent Secretaries of Human and Social Development, the Director General of the OECS, as well as international partners working in social protection.
-These annual meetings aim to harmonise the social development strategy of OECS Member States and provide the opportunity for participants to exchange updates and advise on the policy and programme direction of the OECS Social Development Unit (OECS, 2020c).
+These annual meetings aim to harmonise the social development strategy of OECS Member States and provide the opportunity for participants to exchange updates and advise on the policy and direction the programme of OECS Development Unit (OECS, 2020c).